 5. Invitational Evangelism

-Another approach to soul-winning is to actively invite others to worship services, revival meetings, crusades, deliverance programs, and other church events, where they can hear the word of God and see faith in action.
+Another approach to soul-winning is to actively invite others to worship services, revival meetings, crusades, deliverance programs, and other religious events, where they can hear the word of God and see faith in action.
 This approach is very effective with people who are rigid and set in their ways.
 Such people like to see, before they believe.